gneiva/fullstack_challenge/README.md

 ## User Stories
 ### 1 - Schema
-Create schema, which will allow storing different products and categories.<Br><br>
+Create schema, which will allow storing different products and categories.<Br>
 Keep in mind that getting full category path for the product might be a requirement in the future.
 <Br><br>